yaana25bce10680-netizen/digital-literacy-project/README.md

 ## Task 1: Digital Literacy Infographic
 I created a one-page visual resource using Canva to help my peers understand the core pillars of digital literacy.
 * Topics Covered:
-Useful digital tools for students, safe internet practices, and professional email etiquette.Location: task-1-presentation/.
+Useful digital tools for students, safe internet practices, and professional email etiquette.
+* Location: task-1-presentation/.
 ## Task 2: Student Digital Portfolio
 I established a professional foundation on key platforms used by the academic and tech community.
 * Platforms: Created and updated profiles on GitHub, LinkedIn, and Kaggle.
-* GitHub README: Set up a custom profile README with my branch, year, and learning goals.Location: task-2-portfolio/.
+* GitHub README: Set up a custom profile README with my branch, year, and learning goals.
+* Location: task-2-portfolio/.
 ## Task 3: Coding & Collaboration Platforms
 This module focused on technical problem-solving and cloud-based teamwork tools.
 * Coding: Completed a beginner-level challenge on HackerRank.